didclab/onedatashare/API.md

 ```
 as the user is not registered.<br/>

 To receive your token you must use go to [ODS Home][1] and retrieve it.
 There currently no permanent tokens nor are there any plans to add them currently.
 There is no programmatic way to refresh your token(feature in development).
+The place to put your credentials is the **Authorization Header**, or you can add **ATOKEN** as a header to your JWT token.
-Once you are authenticated and you have your token, you will need to add this token to the Authorization Header of your request.
-Not all routes are secure so please double check your routes to see if a token is required or not.
+Only once you have fully registered with ODS will you be able to recieve your token.
+Note not all routes are secure so please double check the [JSON Doc's][2] routes to see if a token is required or not.
 <br/>**Please keep this token secure**

 ### Transfer ###